Rasbash Lecture

 1996 – First IFE Special Interest Group was established

-The IFE became a licensed body of the Engineering Council and the regulatory body for the engineering profession in the UK and which sets the standards and ethics required.
-Through the IFE, professionals can apply for professional registration grades of Chartered Engineers (CEng), Incorporated Engineers (IEng) and Engineering Technician (EngTech).
+The IFE became a Nominated Body by the Engineering Council, the regulatory body for the engineering profession in the UK.
+Through this licence, IFE could now register Chartered Engineers (CEng), Incorporated Engineers (IEng) and Engineering Technician (EngTech).

 2004 – The IFE says goodbye to its Leicester HQ and introduces a new Technical Group